sta/websocket-sharp/README.md

 And if you override the `WebSocketService.OnOpen`, `WebSocketService.OnError` and `WebSocketService.OnClose` methods, each of them is bound to each server side event of `WebSocket.OnOpen`, `WebSocket.OnError` and `WebSocket.OnClose`.

-The `WebSocketService.Send (data)` method sends a data to the client of the current session to the WebSocket service.
+The `WebSocketService.Send` method sends a data to the client of the current session to the WebSocket service.

 The `WebSocketService.Sessions` (its type is `WebSocketSharp.Server.WebSocketSessionManager`) property provides some functions for the sessions to the WebSocket service.

-The `WebSocketService.Sessions.Broadcast (data)` method broadcasts a data to all clients of the WebSocket service.
+The `WebSocketService.Sessions.Broadcast` method broadcasts a data to all clients of the WebSocket service.

 #### Step 3 ####